BMartin21900/assignment01/README.md

     font-size: 2em;
 }

 I choose Fjalla One for the font as the content of the page is very straight forward and content heavy.
 So it would make sense to have something direct as well.
-But the design of the font is not boring yet offical encouraging people to stay on the page.
+The design of the font is not boring yet offical encouraging people to stay on the page.
 I would say it falls under the geometric category which perfectly fits the intent of the webpage.
+I plan to use this for all headings and the logo.

 I choose Roboto because google said it was a good match for Fjalla One.
+This will be all text that is not Fjalla One.

 Besides changing the font these are the edits I did...